Only vote Green if they show more hard-mindedness and discipline.

 Actually it is an agenda to favour the poorest.
 As well of course as mitigating the miserable legacy we are leaving to future generations.

 I remember we organised a meeting in Ireland about environmental fiscal reform in 2002.
 A former EU environmental commissioner spoke.
-As did Richard Bruton, and Joan Burton.
+As did Richard Bruton, and Joan Burton; and Eamon Ryan.
 Finance Minister Charlie McCreevy, who was environmentally evil, boycotted the event.

 Twenty years later there’s a cross-party consensus on carbon taxes.
 The idea that the Greens in government might include someone who says she’d be a voice against them is shocking.